Hongyu-He/ece685_project/README.md

     - [How to download this dataset](#how-to-download-this-dataset)
   - [References](#references)

+## Questions

+- Can wen sample non-iid from iid data?
+Do we need to find non-iid dataset?
+- How to prepare data for iid and non-iid data?

 ## Week Process

 - [ ] Download datasets
 - [ ] Configure your experiments environments
+- [ ] Implement dataset: sample data from dataset and plot
+- [ ] implement non-iid sampling
+- [ ] Summarize dataset:
+  - [ ] total numbers
+  - [ ] number of positive samples
-- [ ] Get familiar with the dataset, draft the dataset part of the report
+  - [ ] number of negative samples
+  - [ ] train : test : val
+- [x] implement MLP model
-- [ ] Pickup a CNN model, implement it to perform binary classification on the dataset
+- [ ] Pickup a CNN model, implement it to perform binary classification on the dataset (CNN with 2 conv layers, VGG, ResNet)
+- [ ] compare running time of FL & non-FL
+- [ ] implement baseline_main.py
+- [ ] implement federated_main.py

 ## Introduction